rojikaru/rojikaru/README.md

 - **Personal Projects:** Building a portfolio of web applications and exploring new frameworks and tools.
 - **Learning:** Continuously improving my skills in modern web development, machine learning, and cloud computing.

+## 🌱 What I'm Learning
+- **Rust:** Enhancing my programming skills with Rust.
+- **Machine Learning:** Diving deep into machine learning algorithms and data science.
+- **Cloud Computing:** Exploring the capabilities of AWS, Azure, and Google Cloud.

 ## 🛠️ Tech Stack

 - **Languages:** C#, Rust, TypeScript, Kotlin, Python, Java, JavaScript